-NOTE: This site previously had separate sections for white and black limba because I shared what I now know to be a common misperception among us woodworkers that those are separate (albeit related) woods.
+NOTE: This site previously had separate pages for white and black limba because I shared what I now know to be a common misconception among us woodworkers that those are separate (albeit related) woods.
 In fact, all limba comes from the same tree and the "white" and "black" designations are based on color and grain.
 See the color section of the "fact sheet" for full details.

 I have kept the "white" and "black" sections separate below